kadiraio/kadiraio.github.io/_testimonials/1-edthena.md

 person: David Weldon
 avatar: /images/faces/david.png
 position: CTO
 quote: We had a Livelock in our app.
-Kadira showed us exactly which method was running excessively and we pushed an immediate fix.
+Kadira showed us <em>exactly</em> which method was running excessively.
 ---